dsuarezg/lab-java-interfaces-and-abstract-classes/README.md

 <br>

-### Car Inventory System
+### Task2.Car Inventory System

 1. Suppose you are building a car inventory system.
 All cars have a `vinNumber`, `make`, `model` and `mileage`.
 But no car is just a car.
-Each car is either a `Sedan`, a `UtilityVehicle` or a `Truck`.
+Each car is either a `Task2.Sedan`, a `Task2.UtilityVehicle` or a `Task2.Truck`.
-2. Create an abstract class named `Car` and define the following properties and behaviors:
+2. Create an abstract class named `Task2.Car` and define the following properties and behaviors:
    - `vinNumber`: a `String` representing the VIN number of the car
    - `make`: a `String` representing the make of the car
    - `model`: a `String` representing the model of the car
    - `mileage`: an `int` representing the mileage of the car
    - `getInfo()`: a method that returns a `String` containing all of the car's properties in a readable format
-3. Create three classes that extend `Car`: `Sedan`, `UtilityVehicle` and `Truck`.
+3. Create three classes that extend `Task2.Car`: `Task2.Sedan`, `Task2.UtilityVehicle` and `Task2.Truck`.
-4. `UtilityVehicle` objects should have an additional `fourWheelDrive` property, a `boolean` that represents whether the vehicle has four-wheel drive.
+4. `Task2.UtilityVehicle` objects should have an additional `fourWheelDrive` property, a `boolean` that represents whether the vehicle has four-wheel drive.
-5. `Truck` objects should have an additional `towingCapacity` property, a `double` that represents the towing capacity of the truck.
+5. `Task2.Truck` objects should have an additional `towingCapacity` property, a `double` that represents the towing capacity of the truck.

 <br>